 Pacific Imperial Mines Inc. is a mineral exploration company engaged in the acquisition and exploration of mineral properties.
-In September 2004, the Company acquired a mineral exploration venture in the People's Republic of China through a reverse take-over ("RTO") transaction which resulted in the former shareholders of GoldChina owning the majority of the issued and outstanding shares of the combined entity.
+In September 2004, the Company was successful in acquiring a mineral exploration venture in the People's Republic of China through a reverse take-over ("RTO") transaction which resulted in the former shareholders of GoldChina owning the majority of the issued and outstanding shares of the combined entity.
 Accounting principles applicable to reverse take-over have been applied to record this acquisition.